saileshdwivedy30/Auto-Log-Insights/ai_service/README.md

-# AI Analsys Service deployment
+# AI Analsys Service setup

 This repository contains the implementation of a AI analysis service deployed on Google Cloud Platform (GCP).
 The service uses a Llama3 (8b) model through Grok inference API